Be on top of the basics: essential skills and competencies

 - Religiously record the skills you gain and work experience activities you do so that you can pull out good examples on applications and in interviews.

-- Visit your university's careers service: find out whether it runs any employability skills sessions; sign up for relevant courses and workshops; get help from a careers adviser to write a CV that really showcases your competencies and abilities.
+- Visit your university's careers service: find out whether it runs any employability skills sessions; sign up for relevant courses and workshops; and get help from a careers adviser to write a CV or LinkedIn profile that really showcases your abilities.

 - Take advantage of careers fairs and employer presentations.
-Talk direct to recruiters to find out what they look for.
+Talk directly to recruiters to find out what they look for.

 - Always do your homework before applying for jobs.
 Employer research will help you identify the skills and competencies a particular organisation places most emphasis on.
 In turn, you can tailor your application so that it stands out.
 As a starting point, use the employer hubs on targetjobs.co.uk.
 You can also practise psychometric tests online in preparation for the assessments you may be set as part of the recruitment process.